awsdocs/aws-codedeploy-user-guide/doc_source/instances-tagging.md

 | --- | --- |
 | Type | t2\.medium |

-You might have instances in many regions and of various instance types tagged with `Name=AppVersion-ABC`, but in this example, only the instances also tagged with `Region=North` and `Type=t2.medium` are part of the deployment group\.
+You might have instances in many regions and of various instance types tagged with `Name=AppVersion-ABC`\.
+In this example, only the instances also tagged with `Region=North` and `Type=t2.medium` are part of the deployment group\.

 AWS CodeDeploy console setup view: